janscience/Teensy_Amp/R5.0/README.md

 ![amplifiers](images/amplifiers.png)

+### Power supply

+- All opamps and the ADC are supplied by AVDD=3.3V relative to GND=0V.
+- AVDD is provided by [onsemi NCP164CSN330T1G](ncp164c.pdf) 3.3V LDO with 300mA.

+### Reference voltage

+- All signals oscillate around VREF=AVDD/2=1.6V
+- VREF is provided by voltage reference (e.g. MAX6018AEUR16+T)

+### Voltage divider

-- R1=1M for a voltage divider with R2 attenuating strong signals by a factor of 10.
+- R1=1M for a voltage divider with R2=100k attenuating strong signals by a factor of 10 (gain=0.1x, red).
-- J1 short circuits voltage divider for x1 input signals (as 4x2 jumper pins).
+- Alternatively, channels can be fed in directly.
+- Have two connectors, one for each option.

+### Pre-amplifier

-- R2=100k for referencing the floating signal to ground.
+- R2 ties the input channels to VREF.
+  VREF is the average of the input signals CHx: VREF = mean(CHx) = AVVD/2.
 - C1=10uF decoupling capacitor.
-- [TI OPA1662](opa1662.pdf) opamp as differential amplifier with output voltage gain*(VREF2 - SIGx).
-- VREF2 is half of the positivie supply for the opamps.
-Only then can the input to the opamps oscillate around ground between -VREF2 and +VREF2 and is amplified to range between GND and positive supply.
-- R4=R6=47k and R5=R7=47k for a 1x gain (gain=R5/R4=R7/R6).
-- C1 and R4 form a high-pass filter of the differential amplification with cutoff frequency 1/(2 pi R4 C1) = 0.34Hz.
-- Via R3 the AVRG reference measures the average of all the input signals (common mode = mean(SIGx)).
-- the AVRG reference is amplified in the same way as each signal.
-- the TLV chip amplifies the pre-amplified signals against the pre-amplified common mode AVRG.
-- High-pass and low-pass filtering is handled by the TLV320ADC chip.

-### Working principle

-- Via R2, the ground is the average of the input signals CHx: GND = mean(CHx) and the input signals oscillate around ground.
-- VREF2 is provided at some voltage VR above ground: VREF2 = mean(CHx) + VR
+- The [TI OPA1662](opa1662.pdf) non-inverting opamps(green) operate on
+  virtual ground given by VREF.
-- The opamps return the difference between VREF2 and SIGx (=CHx): mean(CHx) + VR - CHx relative to GND = mean(CHx).
+  They return the amplified SIGx (=CHx) relative to VREF: gain*(CHx-VREF)+VREF. ...
+  Because of the common mode rejection (see below) non-inverting amplifiers are the possibility.
+- gain=1+R5/R4.
+For changing gain change R5.
+  For R4=10k and R5=100k we get a x11 gain.
+  For R4=10k and R5=10k we get a x2 gain.
-- In single-ended mode we measure at INxP exactly mean(CHx) + VR - CHx, the difference between the actual potential CHx and the average over all signals.
+- In single-ended mode we measure at INxP exactly CHx - mean(CHx), the difference between the actual potential CHx and the average over all signals.
 - The subtraction of the average introduces